drgroot/wrench/README.md

-#Socket - The SRCDS Manager
+#Wrench - The SRCDS Manager